Minifixio/ID2223-project/README.md

 ### 2. **Multi-Embedding Model Architecture**

+For a detailed explanation of the architecture and its components, you can refer to the slides we’ve prepared.
+These slides provide an in-depth overview of the Two-Tower Embedding Model and can be found in the `/documentation/two-tower_embedding_model.pdf` file.

 The new recommendation model employs a **multi-embedding deep learning architecture** built with **PyTorch**.
 The system processes **three distinct embeddings**—genre, artist, and playlist embeddings—independently through separate towers, followed by a **joint tower** to compute a unified user embedding.

 The final embeddings are compared using **cosine similarity** to generate user recommendations.